apache/incubator-answer/README.md

 ![abstract](docs/img/abstract.png)

 ## Why?
-- Help companies build knowledge and Q&A communities better and faster.
+- Help organizations build knowledge and Q&A communities better and faster.

 ## Features
 - Produce knowledge by asking and answering questions.